 Saturday, May 14, 2011

 I went to this show to see River City High.
 I'd never heard of Althea before but they were great.
 I picked up their EP.
 Still have it, but haven't listened to it in a while.
 Real catchy indie/pop/punk.
 I'll have to dig it out and post it.
 I have no idea if any of them went on to do any other bands.
 I'm not sure if I watched Boom Boom Cats.
-There were a rockabilly band with punk rock roots, but not punkabilly, from the area.
+They were a rockabilly band with punk rock roots, but not punkabilly, from the area.
 I didn't know any of them at the time but I currently work with their bass player, Lee Verzosa.
-He's a tattoo artist at Ghost Town in Ellicott City and does the label for Stillwater Artisinal Ales.
+He's a tattoo artist at Ghost Town in Ellicott City and does the labels for Stillwater Artisinal Ales.
 He recently did the artwork for a Pulling Teeth shirt as well.
 Great dude.

 Thursday, May 12, 2011

 February 19th, 2000: De Nada, Striking Distance, What Lies Ahead, Gamewinner @ Sushi Cafe, Baltimore, MD